 This pyramid is pure geometry.
 The long, flat, straight lines reached for the sky and seemed to have been created by the most stringent mathematician.
 Its size and shape contrasted obviously with the Temple of the Plumed Serpent, which included sculpture and painted décor.

 The entire area is a UNESCO World Heritage site protected by the National Institute of Anthropology and History.
-Climbing the Teotihuacán Pyramids isn’t allowed as it was in the past, but as I stood at the base looking up, I wish I could have.
+Climbing the Teotihuacán Pyramids isn’t allowed as it was in the past.
+I stood at the base looking up, I wish I could have.

 Alejandro said he spent a lot of time exploring the site as a child.
-He told us there is a window at the top of the Pyramid of the Sun, and the sun shines through at midday, illuminating the interior.
-Sunbeams create an optical illusion of a great snake that appears to wind down from top to bottom.
-Aztec mythology describes serpents as the vehicles by which celestial bodies, such as the sun and stars, cross the heavens, so of course, the snake enters the world here.
+He told us there is a window at the top of the Pyramid of the Sun.
+The sun shines in at midday, illuminating the interior.
+Sunbeams create an optical illusion of a great snake that winds down from top to bottom.
+Aztec mythology describes serpents as the vehicles by which celestial bodies, such as the sun and stars, cross the heavens.
+Naturally, the snake enters the world here.

 The Pyramid of the Moon